June 10, 2025

 - Substitute Service: If the other party is not available, a process server may leave small claims documents with someone of suitable age and discretion at their residence.
 This is not usually applicable if you a serving a business, even if at a home address.

-3. Use a Professional Process Server: Hiring a professional process server like WA Pro Se ensures that the service is done correctly and that you have proof of service, which is essential for your court case.
+3. Use a Professional Process Server: Hiring a professional process server like WA Pro Se ensures that the service is done correctly and that you have proof of service, which is essential for your court case to move forward.
 Many people wonder if they can just have a friend serve the papers for free.
 Yes, absolutely!
 Keep in mind, though, that serving legal documents requires the person to think on their feet with knowledge of what is proper service and what is not.
 Be sure to do your homework and make sure the friend is confident in the WA rules of serving process.

 Small Claims Courts in and Around Snohomish County and King County